pbaja/SteamJar/.github/README.md

 Things to do, sorted by priority.
 - Add simpler installation method
 - Adding games from Origin
+- Check if running games from EGS directly works / works better
+- Check if running games from UbiConnect directly works / works better
 - Code cleanup and documentation (types)
 - Ability to edit shortcuts
 - Ability to change images when editing